What senior living marketing trends should you be paying attention to?

-Today’s prospects expect us to deliver a more personal experience.
-A recent user experience (UX) study just published by Acquiareports that 80% of customers want greater personalization saying “I would be more loyal to a brand that showed they really understood me and what I was looking for.”
+A recent user experience study published by Acquia reports that 80% of customers want greater personalization.
+In fact, respondents claim they would be more loyal to a brand that demonstrates an understanding of who they are.

-But the only way to get the right content to the right prospect at the right time is to have the ability to track their behavior.
-Here is what operators should be able to track:
+The only way to get the right content to the right prospect at the right time, however, is to have the ability to track their behavior.
+Here is what you should need to track:

-- Everything prospects are doing on your website – how often they visit and what pages/blogs they are reading and visiting so you can personalize your follow-up based on each prospect’s specific interests and motivation.
-Marketing automation is very effective in ensuring that every prospect is provided the most relevant information and receives timely, consistent, and personalized nurturing.
+- Everything prospects are doing on your website: You need to know how often they visit and what pages/blogs they’re visiting so you can personalize your follow-up based on each prospect’s specific interests.
+Marketing automation is an effective way to accomplish this.

-- All paid advertising clicks and conversions from Google AdWords and Facebook
+- Paid advertising clicks and conversions from Google AdWords and Facebook

 - ROI.
 Senior living providers should have a way to track the return on investment of every lead generation source.
 Your marketing team or agency should have the technology to quantify the cost per conversion and cost per move-in by channel.
 Extra points if you can also calculate the resident lifetime value based on actual revenue and length of stay data.

-Senior Living Marketing Trend #3: Moving to Open Source Technology
+Senior Living Marketing Trend #3: Move to Open Source Technology.

 “Consistently delivering convenient, personalized experiences across all channels requires technology that can readily access all the data personalization demands and flexibly support CX online, in-store, and everywhere else,” reports Acquia.